-- Not to pay a dividend and thus not to adopt the Board's proposal as regards dividends. - The Board should comprise six ordinary members. - Rune Ingvarsson, Ernst Almqvist, Claes Aurell, Per Lundeen and Kjell Olsson were elected as new members. - Roger Asserståhl was reelected as Board member. - Rune Ingvarsson was elected as the new Chairman of the Board. - A fee of SEK 250,000 should be paid to the Chairman of the Board and SEK 250,000 to each of Arctic Paper S.A.'s independent ordinary members elected by the AGM who are not employed by the company.
-Members of Board committees should not be paid a fee.
+- To distribute a dividend of SEK 0.10 per share to shareholders in accordance with the Board's proposal. - That the Board should comprise four ordinary members.
+Board members Roger Asserståhl, Kjell Ormegard, Bengt Unander-Scharin and Ingrid Westin Wallinder were reelected. - Kjell Ormegard was reelected Chair of the Board. - That a fee of SEK 500,000 should be paid to the Chair of the Board and SEK 250,000 to each of the other Board members who are not employed by the company.
+Members of Board committees should not be paid a fee, except for the assignment as Chair of the Audit Committee, who should receive remuneration of SEK 75,000.
 Each employee representative will be paid a fee of SEK 25,000 for the time required to read materials prior to Board meetings.
-Auditors' fees are paid based on invoices approved by the CEO. - Following a separate agreement with the company, a Board member may invoice the fees for the Board, together with statutory social security contributions and value added tax, through a company owned by the Board member, subject to the precondition that such payment is cost neutral for the company. - Election of the accounting firm Ernst & Young AB as auditors for the period up to and including the 2014 AGM, with Björn Grundvall as auditor in charge.

-· Lay down guidelines for remuneration for the CEO and other senior executives in accordance with the Board's proposal.
-These entail, for example, that remuneration shall comprise fixed salary, a possible variable remuneration component, other benefits and pension.
+Auditors' fees are paid based on invoices approved by the CEO. - Following a separate agreement with the company, a Board member may invoice the fees for the Board, together with statutory social security contributions and value added tax, through a company owned by the Board member, subject to the precondition that such payment is cost neutral for the company. - To reelect the registered public accounting firm Öhrlings PricewaterhouseCoopers AB for the period up until the end of the 2013 AGM. - That guidelines be approved for remuneration for the CEO and other senior executives in accordance with the Board's proposal.
+This means, for example, that remuneration shall comprise fixed salary, a possible variable remuneration component, other benefits and pension contributions.
 The total remuneration package must be in line with market rates and competitive in the market in which the executives work.
 The variable component of remuneration, which is cash, is to be based on outcomes in relation to defined and measurable targets and is capped in relation to fixed salary.
-Matters relating to the remuneration of the executive management are dealt with by the Compensation Committee, except in respect of the CEO, whose remuneration is decided by the Board.
+All matters relating to the remuneration of the executive management are dealt with by the Compensation Committee, except in respect of the CEO, whose remuneration is decided by the Board.